 The Department, either directly or through its subcontractors, will process all enrollments into the MCO.
 The Department will notify the MCO of such enrollments by means of a monthly enrollment roster report which explicitly identifies those additions who were not enrolled in the MCO during the previous month.
-The roster will be provided via secure File Tranfer Protocol or electronic media, and will be delivered by the Department to the MCO as soon as possible following the MMIS cut-off date for the month, but not later than the last working day before the end of the month.
+The roster will be provided via magnetic tape or other electronic media, and will be delivered by the Department to the MCO as soon as possible following the MMIS cut-off date for the month, but not later than the last working day before the end of the month.